Is this chart lying to me? Automating the detection of misleading visualizations: Detailed dataset statistics

 \section{Detailed dataset statistics}

-Tables \ref{tab:misleader_dist} and \ref{tab:chart_dist} report the distributions of misleader categories and chart types in Misviz and Misviz-synth, respectively.
-The percentages do not sum to 100\% for Misviz as a visualization may contain more than one misleader category or chart type.
+Tables \ref{tab:misleader_dist} and \ref{tab:chart_dist} report the distributions of misleader categories and chart types in Misviz and Misviz-synth.
+The percentages do not sum to 100\% in Misviz, because a visualization may contain more than one misleader category or chart type.

 Of the 1,791 misleading visualizations in Misviz, 353 originate from the corpus of \citet{lo2022misinformed}, 964 were collected from the WTF Visualizations website \citep{10670488}, and the remaining 474 were sourced from \textit{r/dataisugly} and annotated by crowdworkers.